caburj/kwartrack/NOTES.md

 * [X] Should be able to see counterpart of transactions with private sources.
   - It should look like: Private Partition -> Owned Partition

+* [X] Horizontal scroll for the transactions table.

+* [X] fix: Resetting the transaction form doesn't work when making a transfer.
+  - It's the same problem in the Partition dialog form, that's why it's many visible input elements at the moment.